areeahmed/birmbenawa/README.md

 # Birmbenawa

-Birmbenawa is an application used to remind you important things that you need to remember
+Birmbenawa is an application used to remind you important things that you need to remember.

+Thanks for Rwanga Foundation ( Weocde bootcamp Staff ) and Special thanks to our couch Mr. Hoshyar.

 # Logo

 ![logo](https://user-images.githubusercontent.com/59537867/188266244-d5e4f74a-acf7-4afa-921b-b128a7ce092c.png)

 ## Screenshots